Abrinnisha6/Search-Algorithm/README.md

 iii) # Find the element in a list using Binary Search (recursive Method).
 ```
+Program to find the element in a list using Binary Search (recursive Method).
+Developed by: ABRIN NISHA .A
+RegisterNumber: 22008695

 def BinarySearch(arr, k, low, high):
     if high>=low:
         mid=low+(high-low)//2